getsolus/help-center-docs/docs/user/editions/mate/index.md

 :::caution

 The MATE Edition is deprecated.
-XFCE has been included to replace it.
+Xfce has been included to replace it.
 See the Solus 4.4 blog post [here](https://getsol.us/2023/07/08/solus-4-4-released/)

 :::